 - 1. Newton's First Law of Motion

-- 2. Force and its Representation
+- 2. Force and its Representation Multiple Lesson Presentation

 - 3. Newton's Second Law of Motion

 - 4. Newton's Third Law of Motion

 How does inertia relate to an object's motion?
 What is a force and how can it be represented in a diagram?
 Which aspects of an object's motion are related to force?
-How does Newton's laws explain the principles of force and motion?
+How do Newton's laws explain the principles of force and motion?